 January 4, 2013

-Don’t have time to read?
+Don’t have time to read the whole thing?
 Here’s a quick but comprehensive summary of Dan Pink’s “To Sell is Human,” released on December 31, 2012.

 Who should read this: Anyone who wants to be a more effective persuader in work or in life.